marvinborner/panblog/readme.md

 -   install `entr`, `pandoc` and its [mermaid-filter](https://github.com/raghur/mermaid-filter)
--   `./new` to create a new entry
+-   `./new` to create a new private/unfinished entry
--   `./gen` to generate html
+-   `./gen` to generate all files
--   `./dev` to spin up a development server
+-   `./dev` to spin up a development server for all files
+-   `./dev md-priv/file.md` to spin up a development server for a single file